aele1401/Cloud/Multicloud/Luxxy.md

-# Luxxy Covid Testing System
+# Luxxy COVID-19 Testing System

 This project is a migration and deployment of a covid testing system using infrastructure as code to create and provision S3 buckets, SQL cloud instances, clusters, and kubernetes to deploy the infrastructure.
 - Mission #1 - Setup and configuration of cloud instances